ardavan8102/MTA_Players/README.md

 # Deleting Camera Fade (Black Screen)
 # Selecting Player For Camera Target

-Go To mtaserver.conf And Add <resource src="players" startup="1" />
-And You're Ready To Go
+Go To mtaserver.conf And Add "players" to resources And You're Ready To Go